nikrowell/cranium/README.md

 ### Request

 All request methods accept an optional second argument to use as a fallback value.
+The array corresponding to each method is available directly as `params`, `headers`, `query` and `body` along with additional public properties listed below.

 #### `$req->param($key[, $fallback = null])`
 Retrieves a captured url parameter by key.